oracle-livelabs/database/datapump-x-platform-migration/06-xtts-transport-phase/xtts-transport-phase.md

       ```
     </details>

 You should examine the Data Pump log files.
 Any errors should be investigated to determine whether they are significant for the import.
-Full transportable export/import often produces error on internal objects which can be ignored in most cases.
+Full transportable export/import often produces errors on internal objects which can be ignored in most cases.

 You may now *proceed to the next lab*.

-## Acknowledgements
+## Acknowledgments
 * **Author** - Klaus Gronau
 * **Contributors** Mike Dietrich, Daniel Overby Hansen
 * **Last Updated By/Date** - Klaus Gronau, June 2023